turingschool/lesson_plans/ruby_04-apis_and_scalability/consuming_apis.markdown

 1. What are the most common use-cases for a service to provide an API?
 Why bother?
 2. What APIs have you used in the past?
 3. What are some ways for sending input data _to_ an API?
+4. From our application's perspective, what tools are available to fetch data from an API?
 ```

 ## Consuming APIs with HTTP & Wrappers